pmlod/portfolio/topics/Lexical density.md

 - $N_h$ is the number of clauses or sentences.

-## Considerations

-As with all content characteristics, measurements of language complexity should be interpreted with due regard to the context and the intended audience for your content.

-Lexical density measurements do not discriminate between "easy" and "difficult" content words.
-Similarly, common grammatical units can be combined to form constructions that some readers will find challenging.
-Consider the following examples:

->Occasional administration of dopaminergic nutrients is indicated in all domesticated canines.

->All dogs are good dogs who deserve tasty treats.

-The second sample has a higher lexical density (78%) than the first (72%), though the content words it contains are all common items of vocubulary.

 ### Adding lexical density to an analysis job

+[!Note]: Languages encode complexity in many ways, and i

 1. In **Analysis Workbench**, open **My analysis jobs**.
-2. Select **New analysis job** or **Load analysis job**.
+2. Select **New job**.
 3. Select the **Language Properties** tab.
-4. Using the **Select Language Properties** tree control, expand the **Language complexity** branch and ensure that **Lexical density** is checked.
+4. Using the **Select Language Properties** tree control, expand the **Complexity** branch and ensure that **Lexical density** is checked.

-5. Select **Save analysis job**.
+### Interpreting lexical density scores

+Language complexity is an active area of research, and many approaches are taken to defining and measuring it.

+Higher lexical density scores tend to correlate with higher reading difficulty, but you should bear the following